 Back in the day of wanting to lose weight, I would only eat a salad for lunch.
 It contained greens, Romaine lettuce, cherry tomatoes, and maybe fresh broccoli.
 I didn’t have any protein or cheese.
 Just veggies.
 I chose whatever salad dressing sounded good, however, I would dip my fork in the dressing before I stabbed a helping of lettuce.
 Not too shabby of a lunch; but for me, it didn’t hold me over, which lead to a Snickers Bar in the afternoon, and then a hefty snack after work.
 Can we say blood sugar on the fritz?

 Change Tip 3

 First things first here, know your body.
-If you need protein, get protein in with every meal.
-Whether its nuts, clean meat, or dairy (I’m not a fan of dairy) make sure you get enough protein into your diet.
+If you need protein, get protein with every meal.
+Whether its nuts, clean meat, or dairy (if you can tolerate it) make sure you get enough protein into your diet.
 There are a few reasons why.
 Protein helps you feel satisfied longer, it gives you energy, and need I say meat is an excellent source of B12, B6, zinc, and iron to name a few?

 Now a day my lunch looks a lot different.
-I still have my sweet snack later on in the afternoon, but I don’t overdo it as I had before.
 For a healthy powerful lunch, it’s best to make it with your bare hands.
 What’s the simple in that?
 Everything.
 Sure cooking can be a lot of work if you have that mindset; but if you switch your thoughts of creating an experience your meal will be a lot more satisfying.
 You may laugh, but I dare you to try it.
 For instance; I am constantly busy all day long, so lunchtime is a big break for me.
 My apron comes on, my mind turns off, and my hands focus on making a good meal.
 Making our own meals forces us to slow down and engage all our senses, which is part of the ‘satisfying meal’ experience.